 - 3a) Competitors must provide their own puzzles for the competition. - 3a1) Competitors must be ready to submit their puzzles when they are called (see Regulation 2u). - 3a2) Puzzles must be fully operational, such that normal scrambling is possible. - 3a3) Polyhedral puzzles must use a color scheme with one unique color per face in the solved state.
-Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle. - 3d) Puzzles must have colored parts, which define the color scheme of the puzzle and must be one and only one of the following: colored stickers, colored tiles, colored plastic, or painted/printed colors.
-All colored parts of a puzzle must be made of a similar material. - 3d1) For competitors with a medically documented visual disability, the following exceptions apply: - 3d1a) Blind competitors may use textured puzzles with different textures on different faces.
+Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.

+• 3d) Puzzles must have colored parts, which define the color scheme of the puzzle and must be one and only one of the following: colored stickers, colored tiles, colored plastic, or painted/printed colors.
+All colored parts of a puzzle must be made of a similar material.

+- 3d1) For competitors with a medically documented visual disability, the following exceptions apply: - 3d1a) Blind competitors may use textured puzzles with different textures on different faces.
 Each face should have a distinct color, to aid in scrambling and judging. - 3d1b) Color blind competitors who cannot distinguish between the necessary number of colors may use colored parts with patterns, if it has been explicitly approved according to Regulation 2s.
 Patterns may come from stickers or be drawn. - 3d2) The colors of the colored parts must be solid, with one uniform color per face.
-Each color must be clearly distinct from the other colors. - 3d3) If the colored parts are tiles or stickers, they must not be thicker than 1.5mm.
-Exception: Megaminx tiles may be slightly thicker than 1.5mm, at the discretion of the WCA Delegate.
+Each color must be clearly distinct from the other colors.